Bitcoin fee intelligence for AI agents

 The AI-native Bitcoin stack

-The combination of Satoshi API + bitcoin-mcp is the only production-ready way to give an AI agent direct, structured, tool-call access to a Bitcoin full node.
-Whether the agent is Claude asking about fees, a GPT-based trading bot checking mempool congestion, or a custom agent monitoring mining difficulty, this stack provides the interface.
+The combination of Satoshi API + bitcoin-mcp gives you a practical way to give an AI agent direct, structured, tool-call access to a Bitcoin full node.
+Whether the agent is Claude asking about fees, a GPT-based bot checking mempool congestion, or a custom workflow monitoring mining difficulty, this stack provides the interface.

 Two pip installs.
 Three lines of config.
-Real-time blockchain data via MCP.
+Live fee recommendations and mempool context via MCP.